kenstir/hemlock/doc/index.md

 The app collects general data on which features are used and how often.
 For example, if you place a hold, an event is collected noting whether you chose email and/or SMS notification.
-In the event of a crash, a stack trace is collected, along with some details about the hardware and software on the phone, and some logs about the network requests made leading up to the crash.
+In the event of a crash, a stack trace is collected, along with the make and model of the device, and some logs about the network requests made leading up to the crash.

-This information allows us to fix bugs, and improve and prioritize features.
+This information allows us to fix bugs, and to improve and prioritize features.

 ## Personal Data Collected